Design rule checking (DRC)#

 DiffPairLengthMatch

-Length-matching rule for differential pairs.
+Length matching constraint for differential pairs.

 BackDrillStubLength

-Maximum allowed back-drill stub length.
+Maximum back-drill stub length constraint.

 CopperBalance

-DRC Engine#
+DRC engine#

 Drc